 The Southeast Asian country plans to eliminate 15 Gigawatt of coal-generation over that time, requiring more than $600 billion of capital support, said Erick Thohir, the state-owned enterprise minister in an interview on late Thursday.
 The reduction would equate to about 60% of the country’s current coal-fired generation.

-The government has been on roadshows to several countries including and the as well as some European nations to promote its energy-transition plans.
+The government has been on roadshows to several countries including Saudi Arabia and the United Arab Emirates as well as some European nations to promote its energy-transition plans.
 “But, no one responded to our offer,” Thohir said.
 Also Read: At G20 meeting, Indonesia calls for global fund to develop cultural economy

 The cost and scale of the work, and the lackluster response to the plan, are a reminder of the challenges the world faces in weaning developing nations off fossil fuels.